|

 Letter grades will be based on the total points earned: 184-200 = A; 180-183 = A-; 176-179 = B+; 164-175 = B; 160-163 = B-; 156-159 = C+; 140-155 = C; 120-139 = D; 0-19 = F.

-All reading assignments are from the Derlega, Winstead, and Jones book unless prefaced by the word Handbook.
-Handbook readings refer to the Handbook of Personality Psychology on reserve in the library.
-Only two Handbook readings are required; the Handbook readings in parentheses are purely optional.
+All reading assignments are from the Derlega, Winstead, and Jones textbook unless prefaced by the word Handbook.
+Handbook readings refer to the Handbook of Personality Psychology chapters that are available on ANGEL.

 Week |